Uberspace/lab/source/guide_homebox.rst

 Updates
 =======

-To update Homebox repeat the steps described in :ref:`Download latest release and extract`.
+To update Homebox repeat the steps described in :ref:`download-latest-release-and-extract`.
 After updating the binary tell :manual:`supervisord <daemons-supervisord>` to restart the service:

 .. code-block:: console